 Is your CV saved as a MS docx file?
 Even worse, when you made it all fancy using photoshop did you save it as an image?
 Well, now it most likely has skewed formatting depending on which type of device is used to open it.
 Moreover, if it’s unreadable, it’s performing really poorly in keyword searches.
 After all the time and energy you spend perfecting your CV, it would be devastating if recruiters can’t open it or read it.
 And we know you can’t predict what device the person on the other side will use to access your CV.
 Therefore, saving it in a readable PDF format is your safest bet.

 Always remember your CV is how you package and present yourself in a professional context.
 No matter how cool and hip your potential employer may seem, there are lines you should not cross.
 For example, the picture you use on LinkedIn or your CV should not be a selfie from a bathroom mirror.
 No matter how interested you are in pub crawling don’t mention it.
 Pay attention to the language and tone you use.
 In the written form it’s quite easy for a statement you consider as passionate and funny, to come out as obsessive and rude.

 Now that you’ve explored the fundamentals of creating the ultimate CV, we hope you’ll get right to it.
 If you need more information on this topic, you can find it in our blog post here.

 Moreover, here is an exciting video from the tech recruiters we work closely with, sharing their top tips on CV writing.
-Keep an eye out on our blog for more posts on how you can shine on paper and in person, to land your dream job.
+Check out on our blog for more posts on how you can shine on paper and in person, to land your dream job.